Scripture Reference: Ruth 1:1-2:13

 Suggested Emphasis: We should help those in need even if it means making sacrifices.

 Naomi’s husband and two sons died while they were all living in the foreign country of Moab.
-She told her two daughter-in-laws to go back to their own parents.
+She told her two daughters-in-law to go back to their own parents.
 Naomi wanted to return to her relatives in her original homeland of Judah.
 One daughter-in-law did what Naomi said but the other (Ruth) travelled with Naomi to take care of her.
 Ruth worked hard in the fields to support Naomi.

 Refer to information on the time of the judges.
 A famine occurred in the land of Bethlehem “in the days when the judges ruled” (Ruth 1:1, NIV).
 The time of the Judges covered a period of three hundred years.